If you own items of jewellery that are expensive or hold sentimental value, you'll want to make sure they're fully insured for your own peace of mind.

 Things to remember:

-In the event of a claim insurers may offer cash, a replacement, vouchers, or repair.
+In the event of a claim, your insurer may offer cash, a replacement, vouchers or repair.

 Overvaluing your valuables is likely to result in a higher premium.